International Minors Travelling Abroad

+The scrapping of the unabridged birth certificate requirement for inbound travellers will boost the tourism sector.
 The unabridged birth certificates presented a number of problems and their impact on tourism was enormous.
 Many tourists were completely put off by a trip to South Africa because it is a “long, tedious process” to get an unabridged birth certificate.
-We believe this announcement will help us attract more tourists to South Africa as a preferred destination, said Kubayi-Ngubane.
+South Africa can now attract more tourists to its sunny shores and game reserves and southern African can now regain magnetism as a preferred tourism destination.

 The Future for International Minors Travelling Abroad

 For detailed advice and expert travel resources, as well as more info on how we can assist you en route to Mozambique please make an email enquiry here.

-The Future for National Minors Travelling Abroad
+The Future for South African Minors Travelling Abroad

-Many holidaymakers access Mozambique via South Africa and this guide is given in an attempt to make your travel to Mozambique a whole lot easier.
+Many holidaymakers access Mozambique via South Africa so this guide is aimed to make your travel to Mozambique a whole lot easier.

 To date, the Department of Home Affairs is in the process of revising the regulations but has advised that all travellers traveling with children under age 18 need to carry their birth certificates AND relevant passports displaying the details of both parents.

 South Africans traveling with children younger than 18 (called minors) require passports AND the complete birth certificate detailing both paternal and maternal information.
 This is still the main document needed at customs to ensure smooth travel procedures.
 If a visa has been issued to a minor, the birth certificate would have been provided as part of the application process.

 In other words, the South African Department of Home Affairs (DHA) has dealt with all confusion around unabridged and abridged birth certificates by scrapping the terminology.
 The department now only issues Birth Certificates displaying the details of both parents.
-All children under age 18 (minors) need this document and if they are traveling into and out of South Africa they must now carry their own passport that shows the details of both parents and is set to be the main travel document.
+All children under age 18 (minors) need this document and if they are traveling into and out of South Africa, they must now carry their own passport that shows the details of both parents and is set to be the main travel document.